Comment on page

-The maximum bandwidth of a signal you can record with a logic analyzer depends on the sample rate.
+The maximum bandwidth of a signal you can record with our Logic analyzers can be found in their respective datasheets linked below.

-For Logic Pro 8 and Logic Pro 16, when sampling at 500 MSPS, the maximum bandwidth is 100 MHz digital, not 125 MHz digital due to hardware limitations.
+- There is an exception however.
+Specifically, for Logic Pro 8 and Logic Pro 16, when a digital channel is configured with a sampling rate of 500 MSPS, the maximum bandwidth is 100 MHz digital (not 125 MHz) due to hardware limitations.

-For devices that have selectable channels, the maximum sample rate depends on the number of active channels.
+The maximum sampling rate available depends on the number of active channels.

 Additionally, enabling both digital and analog channels in the same capture complicates this further since it is possible to swing priority from digital to analog, or vice versa.